 Glucagon-like peptide-1 (GLP-1) and glucose-dependent insulinotropic peptide (GIP) are gut hormones called incretins.
 They physiologically regulate metabolism and body weight via their receptors (GLP-1R and GIPR).
 GLP-1R agonists are effective in improving diabetes and obesity in clinical settings.
 Recent advances in the combination of GIPR agonism with GLP-1R agonism have shown superior efficacy to GLP-1R agonism only.

 A long-acting formulation as well as an oral formulation of SCO-094, which is likely to maximize its therapeutic efficacy, are under development.
-A phase 1 study (first-in-human study), starting in 2020 is being organized in the UK.
+A Phase 1 study is ongoing in the UK.

 Blood glucose level

 GLP-1R : Glucagon-like peptide 1 receptor